Mario7F/RHEL9/StudyNotes/Command_Notes.md

  - `man` is the best source to get extensive usage information
  - `man -k`
  - `info`
- - For the basic administration, the following sections matter most man '' (1) Executable programs or shell commands (5) File formats and conventions (8) System administration commands
+ - For the basic administration, the following sections matter most `man` (1) Executable programs or shell commands (5) File formats and conventions (8) System administration commands `passwd`
+-